El Salvador ready to accept asylum seekers sent from U.S. border, DHS says

 “Implementation of the ACA will involve and facilitate cooperation between the two governments to expand El Salvador’s systems for offering humanitarian protections,” DHS said.

 A report by Refugees International found extensive problems with the implementation of the agreement in Guatemala, where the United States sent nearly 1,000 asylum seekers between November 2019 and March 2020.
-Just two percent of the migrants who were returned to Guatemala applied to seek asylum there, with the rest apparently giving up and going home, according to the report.
+Just 2 percent of the migrants who were returned to Guatemala applied to seek asylum there, with the rest apparently giving up and going home, according to the report.

 Vice President-elect Kamala D. Harris has criticized the agreements with Central American countries.
 President-elect Joe Biden’s transition team did not immediately respond to a request for comment on its plans, but Biden’s detailed policy agenda for Central America makes no specific mention of canceling the accords.